The Only Living Boy in New Cross Lyrics

-Hello, good evening and welcome
+Hello, good evening welcome

 To nothing much

-A no holds barred half-nelson
+A no holds barred Half Nelson

 And the loving touch